 Australian yacht designer Sam Sorgiovanni’s career began after he studied Industrial Design and found his first position working for shipbuilder Oceanfast.
 It was thanks to the experience he gained at this renowned shipbuilder that Sorgiovanni decided to set up his own studio, launching Sorgiovanni Designs in 1997 in Fremantle, Western Australia.
 The studio has also recently opened an office in Monaco in order to expand its design services to Europe.

-Founded in New York City, Zaniz Studio was founded by English-American designer Zaniz Jakubowski – who up until recently, had rarely been able to discuss her astounding portfolio of projects due to the NDAs that came with the commissions.
+Next up on our list of the best yacht interior designers is Zaniz Studio.
+The company was founded in New York City by English-American designer Zaniz Jakubowski – who up until recently, had rarely been able to discuss her astounding portfolio of projects due to the NDAs that came with the commissions.
 The studio has an international reputation for creating iconic and innovative projects, which always have strong attention to detail.
 As well as designing for both private and commercial yachts, Zaniz Studio works across other industries, including creating theatre sets and residential and commercial interiors.

 One of Zaniz Studio’s latest projects – and one it was able to share – was the 350 ft superyacht Luminosity, which went on the market last year for over $266 million.
 The studio was responsible for both the interior and exterior of Luminosity, which was built by Italian shipyard Benetti.
 What is most interesting is that the team abandoned the typical format of designing the exterior first, followed by the interior; instead, the superyacht has been designed from the inside out.

 [See more: The 10 Biggest Superyachts in the World]